Nebraska State Republican Party Constitution Amended January 21, 2023, in Elkhorn, Nebraska

 Section 2.
 Each delegate shall be entitled to one vote which may be cast by the alternate in the absence of the delegate.
 In the absence of any delegate, the roll of the alternates shall be called.

 Section 3.
-In addition to its first meeting as State post-primary Convention, the State Convention may be reconvened at any time prior to the statutory date for holding of the pre-primary County Conventions at which the delegates to the successor State Convention are elected, upon the call of the State Chairman, at the direction of the State Central Committee, or upon the direction of the Executive Committee of the State Central Committee by a majority vote of the entire membership thereof.
+In addition to its first meeting as State Convention, the State Convention may be reconvened at any time prior to the statutory date for holding of the County Conventions at which the delegates to the successor State Convention are elected, upon the call of the State Chairman, at the direction of the State Central Committee, or upon the direction of the Executive Committee of the State Central Committee by a majority vote of the entire membership thereof.
 At such meetings, the convention may transact such business as may properly come before it.
 In Presidential election years where the State Convention cannot conveniently be convened at a date sufficiently early to make such nominations prior to the date of the convening of the Republican National Convention, the National Committeeman and the National Committeewoman may be elected by such reconvened State Convention.

 State Conventions and Conventions Involving the Election of National Convention Delegates

 Section 1.
 TIME OF HOLDING.
 A State Convention shall be held in even numbered years on a date to be fixed by the State Central Committee.

 Section 2.
 POWERS AND DUTIES OF CONVENTION.
 The Convention shall formulate and promulgate a state platform during the year in which a presidential election occurs, select a State Central Committee, select electors for President and Vice President of the United States, exercise such other powers as ordinarily vested in conventions and transact such business as shall properly come before it.